datagrok-ai/public/help/develop/exercises/exercises.md

    iterate [on `column.categories`](https://datagrok.ai/help/develop/advanced/data-frame#work-with-categories)
    .
 Full Datagrok Column type API could be found [here](https://datagrok.ai/help/develop/dataframe#dgcolumn).

-4. Upload your package to `dev.datagrok.ai` using `grok publish dev --rebuild` command.
+4. Upload your package to `dev.datagrok.ai` using `grok publish dev` command.
 When everything is done correctly, the `detectors.js` file will get loaded by the platform automatically, and the
    `detectNucleotides` function will be executed against every column in a newly added table.